Project-Mahiru/MahiruShiinaJS/README.md

 - Sleeping Italian, Singaporean child and Mahiru Shiina for helping out with making the dataset
 - Winword.zip, Tech.
 TTGames and Akshayan Singla for helping out with the code
+- Everyone else who helped out with the dataset

 Special thanks to: